-• EWI-005 Silicone Paint -silicone resin emulsion.
+EWI-005 Silicone Paint - silicone resin emulsion.

-- 1.3 Ancillary materials used with the systems are a range of aluminium or PVC-U profiles, comprising:
+1.3 Ancillary materials used with the systems are a range of aluminium or PVC-U profiles, comprising:

 - starter/base profile

 - edge, corner and render stop profiles

 - connector profile and fixings.

-- 1.4 Ancillary materials also used with the systems, but outside the scope of this Certificate, are:
+1.4 Ancillary materials also used with the systems, but outside the scope of this Certificate, are:

-- · algae and fungicidal wash

-- sealant silicone in accordance with BS EN ISO 11600: 2003
+- algae and fungi wash - silicone sealant in accordance with BS EN ISO 11600 : 2003

-- fire barrier.